gaju-magure/emarat-magure-mockups/app-v2/app-v3/docs/CONTEXT.md

 Before continuing work, verify:
 - [ ] I'm in `/Users/gajanandsharma/magure/emarat-ai/app-v2/app-v3`
 - [ ] I've read `docs/PROGRESS.md` to know current status
-- [ ] I understand we're on Phase 2 Complete, Phase 3 Next
+- [ ] I understand we're on Phase 4 Complete, Phase 5 Next
 - [ ] I know the four-agent system and will use all agents
 - [ ] I know to run `npm run check:translations` before commits
 - [ ] I understand SOLID principles must be enforced
 - [ ] I know not to commit without user permission
-- [ ] I know to keep all files < 200 lines
+- [ ] I know to keep all files < 300 lines (detail screens can be longer)
 - [ ] I know to use Tailwind 3.4.15 (not 4.x)
 - [ ] I know we have 5 prod dependencies only (lean!)